GraceMolina/Business-Statistics-and-Analysis/README.md

 This repository contains the following files:
 * Excel file with formulas to calculate data descriptors related to customer order information.
 * Excel file with formulas to calculate the covariance and correlation between two random samples.
+* Excel file applying the normal distribution to an airline and production problem.